Sina-Soltani/Parbad.Samples/Storage/Parbad.Sample.EntityFrameworkCore/README.md

-# EntityFramework Core sample project for for Parbad Storage.
+## EntityFramework Core sample project for for Parbad Storage.

-### NOTE: Before running the application, add the migrations using this command:
+**NOTE**: Before running the application, add the migrations using this command:

 ```
 dotnet-ef migrations add "Your Migration Name" -c ParbadDataContext